28

 The Office of the High Commissioner for Human Rights published its report entitled "General Comment" today, with an interpretation of the 1966 International Covenant of Civil and Political Rights which has 167 States parties.

-Michael O'Flaherty is the author of "The Human Rights Field Operation, Law, Theory and Practice.
+O'Flaherty is the author of "The Human Rights Field Operation, Law,

 The committee said that so-called "memory laws," which it defined as "laws that penalize the expression of opinions about historical facts," are also "incompatible with the obligations that the covenant imposes on States parties in relation to the respect for freedom of opinion and expression."